 Additional major requirements.
 The program requires two hundred hours of professional field experience approved by a faculty advisor, which must be completed and documented prior to enrollment in REC 484 Senior Internship.

-The REC 484 Senior Internship course is a capstone experience for the major.
 A minimum 2.00 cumulative GPA is required for major courses prior to enrollment in the internship.
-Furthermore, students must demonstrate competency in the use of computers for word processing, spread sheets, and specialized programs related to leisure services prior to enrollment in the Senior Internship.
+Students may enroll in the internship anytime after completion of REC 301, 302, 303 and 304 with a grade of "C" or better.